 On a clear moonless night we can see thousands upon thousands of stars dotting the night sky.
 If we are a little creative, we can imagine the shapes and patterns these stars can make.
 Some of these patterns made up of groups of bright stars are easy to recognize, and we call such groups as a constellation.

 How are Constellations Named?

-The ancients named many of these recognizable constellation after the objects or animals they resembled.
+The ancient people named many of these recognizable constellations after the objects or animals they resembled.
 They built stories around them too.
 For example, the constellation Perseus, Andromeda, Cetus, Cassiopeia and Pegasus are all linked to the mythology of the Greeks.
 Common constellation names are similar across cultures such as Pisces – the fish in Greek is also called Meena (also meaning fish) in Sanskrit.

 There are 12 major constellations that line up along the sun’s path along the sky (called the ecliptic).
 These are the Zodiac constellations: Aries (Mesha), Taurus (Vrushabha), Gemini (Mithuna), Crab/Cancer (Karka), Leo (Simha), Virgo (Kanya), Libra (Tula), Scorpion (Vruschika), Saggitarius (Dhanusha), Capricorn (Makara), Aquarius (Kumbha), Pisces (Meena).
 These constellations were used to track the movement of the sun and track time in ancient times.